 Sony Model 8-301W Portable Television (1961)

-The Sony 8-301W transistor television was introduced in 1961 and sold well, considering its hefty price of $249.95.
-The distinctive profile makes it a favorite of collectors, although I have questions about its quality.
+The Sony 8-301W transistor television was introduced in 1961 and it sold well, considering its hefty price of $249.95.
+The distinctive profile makes it a favorite of collectors.

 The World's First . . .
 Something